 Nominators should submit a letter of nomination (not to exceed 2 pages) describing how the nominee has been instrumental in supporting, encouraging and promoting their professional development.
 Nominators are encouraged to cite as many specific examples as possible.
 Renominations are encouraged.

-Nominators are encouraged to solicit letters in support of the nomination from members of the Observatory who have been directly mentored by the nominee within the last two years.
-The nominator may also solicit letters of support from persons outside the Observatory who, within the past two years, were mentored by the nominee while in residence at the Observatory.
+Nominators are encouraged to solicit letters in support of the nomination from individuals who have been directly mentored by the nominee within the last two years.
+The nominator may also solicit letters of support from persons outside Lamont, who, within the past two years, were mentored by the nominee at Lamont.
 Letters of support should not exceed 2 pages each.
 Letters of support containing substantive statements about the nominee's mentoring abilities and style (see section I) will be most helpful to the selection committee.
 Letters of support are not required for full consideration of a nominee, but will likely strengthen his or her case.
+Note: In order to protect privacy and confidentiality, individual letters for each nominee must be submitted by the letter writer directly to the committee, and not as part of a larger dossier.

 All materials will be confidential.
-The selection committee will evaluate the submitted letters and provide the Observatory Director with a recommendation of one individual to receive the award.
-All nominees will be recognized at the award ceremony.
+The selection committee will evaluate the submitted letters and provide the Directorate with a recommendation of one individual in each category to receive the award.
+The top three nominees will be recognized at the award ceremony.

 IV.
 The Award Selection Committee

-The selection committee is composed of 2 Lamont Associate Research Professors, 1 Postdoc, 2 Graduate Students and award recipients from each of the previous two years.
-To see this year's committee membership and learn more about the committee's charge, go to the Mentoring Award Committee web site.
+To see this year's committee membership and learn more about the committee's charge, go to the Mentoring Award Committee web page.